Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/program-position-tracking.typ

 The following variables are approximately in the order that they are first used in the document.
 They will be further explained throughout the document.

 Constants:
-- $s_L$ - the left-right distance from the tracking center to the left tracking wheel
-- $s_R$ - the left-right distance from the tracking center to the right tracking wheel
+- $s_V$ - the left-right distance from the tracking center to the vertical tracking wheel
-- $s_S$ - the forward-backward distance from the tracking center to the strafing tracking wheel

 Variables: \
 - $arrow(d)$ - global position vector at current reset
 - $theta$ - global orientation at current reset
 - $Delta theta$ - the change in the robot's orientation since the last reset
-- $Delta L$ - distance the left wheel rolled since the last reset
-- $Delta R$ - distance the right wheel rolled since the last reset
+- $Delta V$ - distance the vertical tracking wheel rolled since the last reset
-- $r_L$ - distance from the center of rotation to the left tracking wheel
-- $r_R$ - distance from the center of rotation to the right tracking wheel
+- $r_V$ - distance from the center of rotation to the vertical tracking wheel
 - $r_C$ - distance/radius from the center of rotation to the tracking center
-- $Delta S$ - distance the strafing wheel rolled since the last reset
 - $arrow(d_l)$ - local translation vector
 - $theta_m$ - average orientation
 - $theta_0$ - global orientation at last reset